Using the Manuscript Wish List to Find a Literary Agent

-You MUST do your research at this step.
-If you do not adhere to their guidelines, there is a good chance that they will disregard your submission.
+You MUST do your research here.
+If you don't follow an agent's guidelines, there is a good chance that they won't read your submission.
 When they are receiving dozens of submissions each week, they can be choosy about which ones they read.
 Also, make sure that you have all of your standard documents prepared in advance.
-For more on this, check out my Hub on submitting queries to publishers: https://toughnickel.com/self-employment/How-To-Submit-Your-Book-to-Publishers.
+For more on this, check out my Hub, How to Submit Your Book to Publishers.

 Be sure to follow the agency and agents that you are submitting to on social media.
-Make sure your news feeds are full of #MSWL posts for future submissions and show that you care about the company and what it has to say.
+Make sure your news feeds are full of #MSWL posts for future submissions.
+Show that you care about the company and what it has to say.

 An agent will usually tell you in their guidelines whether or not to expect a response from them.
 Some encourage you to follow up if you don’t hear within an allotted time frame.
 Others tell you to consider it a rejection after a certain date.
 Mark down the follow up dates if you intend to follow up with a specific agent.
 Otherwise, do as they say and mark it as a rejection if this date passes.

 Hang In There

 Do not be afraid of rejection, especially about the content of a rejection.
 While it would be nice to get some feedback, you don’t need to be worried about an agent bashing your work in their response.
 They will usually tell you up front that they don’t have time to give detailed reasons as to why they are not accepting your work.
 However, they typically put a positive spin on the rejection, encouraging you to submit elsewhere or letting you know that another agent may feel differently than they do.
 They understand the frustrations of the business and won’t make a point of twisting the knife with harsh criticism.
 So, be prepared for many gentle letdowns.

 Have you tried the Manuscript Wish List to find agents?